 This nocturnal Palm Civet is difficult to sight in the day time.
 Clicked with Canon EOS 1D Mark IV, Canon EF 70-200 f2.8 L IS II USM at 200mm f2.8, 1/125, ISO 1600, Full frame image at BR Hills Sanctuary.
 I used 200mm for a wide composition to show the habitat.

 The review of the previous Canon EF 70-200 f2.8 L IS USM lens can be found here: http://www.indiawilds.com/diary/canon-ef-70-200-f2-8-l-is-usm/

 This is a fantastic lens.
 This lens is very sharp, good for handholding, nice construction and works well with Teleconverters.
 Apart from still photography, I am using this more for my filming requirements.
-It gives me the ability to change perspectives easily and helps in wide establishing shots as well as in zooming in to get the details.
-This has given a big boost to my filming.
+It gives me the ability to change perspectives easily and helps in wide establishing shots in wildlife filming as well as in zooming in to get the details.
+This has given a big boost to my filming wildlife as well as sports, corporates, documentaries and commercials etc. There is some magic in this lens which I don’t get in other still lenses.
 I have extensively used the EF 100-400 f4.5-5.6 L IS USM lens for filming.
 However, today I prefer this lens over the 100-400.